What SA Looks Like: A Dog’s View

 An SA dog’s body is flooded with stress-inducing chemicals each time he’s left alone.
-The experience of daily panic and fear begins to make him hyper vigilant, constantly watching his owner for signs she may be leaving.
+The experience of daily panic and fear begins to make him hyper-vigilant, constantly watching his owner for signs she may be leaving.
 You may have noticed over time that your dog has become very aware of what shoes you put on (watching whether you’re lacing up for a walk or slipping on your work heels), where you keep your car keys, even what day of the week it is (Sunday mornings are “safe,” while Monday mornings are reason to fret).
-Dogs who worry about being left alone get good at noticing the predictors of your departure (certain shoes, reaching for your keys, even eventually your morning bathroom routine—“Oh no!
+Dogs who worry about being left alone get good at noticing the predictors of your departure (certain types of clothing, reaching for your keys or bag, even eventually your morning bathroom routine—“Oh no!
 Mom is showering for work!”), and over time they begin to worry about more and more predictors.

-This constant state of mild stress punctuated by the panic brought on by actual absences contributes to a devastating cycle of stress chemical production that makes it impossible for a dog to learn to feel safe while alone without training intervention.
+This constant state of underlying stress, punctuated by the panic brought on by actual absences, contributes to a devastating cycle of stress chemical production that makes it impossible for a dog to learn to feel safe while alone without training intervention.

 Want to learn more?